AmeerAlmaamari/project-orion/README.md

 ---------------------

  * Introduction
- * Installation
+ * Files contents
- * Starting the Bot
+ * Each .py contents
-  * Starting the Bot with Drush
+  * How to run the program
-  * Starting the Bot with bot_start.php
+  * GUI